Chirag-ahir/My-SQL-All-Basic/README.md

 what is LIMIT keyword ?<br>
  The limit keyword is used to limit the number of rows returned in a query result.

+what is Sub qury in SQL ?<br>
+ A sub query is a select query that is contained inside another query.
+The inner select query is usually used to determine the results of the outer select query.